hailocab/go-geoindex/README.md

 ## Overview

 Splits the earth surface in a grid.
 At each cell we can store data, such as list of points, count of points, etc. It can do KNearest and Range queries.
+For more detailed description check https://sudo.hailoapp.com/services/2015/02/18/geoindex/ .

 ### Demo